leonardoGroppo/K2FranchiniGroppo/tutorial/1_k/1_lambda/lesson_4/README.md

 the formatting of language constructs, particularly of ones which have a mathematical flavor and we want to display accordingly.

-To generate PDF documentation, all we have to do is to call the `kdoc` command in the folder where the kompiled definition is.
-This command generates a `lambda.pdf` file, which contains the formatted K definition.
+To generate PDF documentation, all we have to do is to call kompile with the option --pdf:

+    kompile lambda --pdf   (this generates PDF documentation)

+This command generates a lambda.pdf file, which contains the formatted K definition.

 Open this file using your favorite PDF reader.
 The syntactic details are not shown in the generated PDF, because we typically want to focus on semantics at this stage.
-The main notational difference between the original `.k` and the generated PDF is how rules are displayed.
+The main notational difference between the original .k and the generated PDF is how rules are displayed.
 In the PDF, the rule `left => right` is replaced by its representation in K (see papers on K), which is harder to write in ASCII.
 Specifically, `left` is underlined and `right` is written